-- Describe and record materials in the field and laboratory and to interpret practical results in a logical manner. - Use appropriate laboratory and field equipment competently and safely.

-- Select and apply a range of methods to study and solve environmental problems. - Plan, conduct and present an independent project effectively and appropriately with reliance on guidance, to relate investigations to prior work and to reference appropriately.
+- Describe and record materials in the field and laboratory and to interpret practical results in a logical manner. - Use appropriate laboratory and field equipment competently and safely - Select and apply a range of methods, including spatial technologies, to study and solve address environmental problems - Plan, conduct and present an independent project effectively and appropriately with reliance on guidance, to relate investigations to prior work and to reference appropriately.